RobW321/AI_maze_game/README.md

 ### A* Search

-The agent uses A* to plan a path from its current position to the goal located at the **bottom-right corner of the grid**.
+The agent uses A* to plan a path from its current position to the goal located at the **right side of the grid**.
 The algorithm:

 * Uses **Manhattan distance** as the heuristic.
 * Avoids obstacles when expanding neighbors.